nginxinc/nginx-plus-go-client/README.md

 ```
 Note that:
 - default NGINX Plus Client is using ```http.Client``` with specified ```Timeout``` value of 10s
-- it is user's responsibility to provide correct NGINX API version
+- it is user's responsibility to provide correct NGINX API version as the ```NewDefaultNginxClient``` func does not verify the version

 ## Testing